romgille/Projet-traitement-d-image/README.md

 `git clone https://github.com/romgille/Projet-traitement-d-image.git`

-Change the picture you want to compare in 'photos' folder, the 'original.jpg' must be the source picture you want to compare the others with.
+Put the picture you want to compare in 'photos' folder, the 'original.jpg' must be the source picture you want to compare the others with.

+## For all the pictures in your "photos" folder :

 Run the script :